 Each of these VPN clients has its own merits, but the choice depends only on your specific needs, such as protocol support, ease of use, security features, and compatibility with your devices.

 We hope our instructions have made the VPN setup process easier for you!
-We understand that it is not always an easy task, but choosing a user-friendly client with a graphical interface is a good choice for faster setup.
+We understand that it is not always easy, but choosing a user-friendly client with a graphical interface is a good choice for faster setup.

 Of course, the most convenient option is the VPN client that offers variable logging, so you can always choose the level of encryption.
 For more advanced users, however, command-line customization won't be a problem.